+Core Buildings (Type I)

-Live/Work Buildings (Type II) Intent: Live/Work Buildings are intended to provide the opportunity to live directly above a workplace.
-Ground floors have retail, office or residential uses.
-Front Build-to Line: Where buildings directly front public streets or common areas (e.g. sidewalks, parking, open space), 80% of the front facade must be built to within 0-10 feet from the back of the proposed sidewalk.
+Intent: Village Core Buildings are intended to serve the neighborhood with retail, restaurant, office and residential uses.
+Ground floors have storefronts along street facades.

+Front Build-to Line: Where buildings directly front public streets or common areas (e.g. sidewalks, parking, open space), 80% of the front facade must be built to the back of the proposed sidewalk.
 Projections and recesses up to 2 feet for architectural articulation are permitted.

 Note: For buildings fronting Nolensville Pike, 100% of the front building facade shall be built within +/- 20 feet to the building locations shown on the approved SP site plan.

-Minimum Building Separation: 10 feet.
+Minimum Building Separation: 10 feet